asterixorobelix/hydeout/_posts/2018-7-9-Web-Api-Xamarin.md

 Thankfully, [SharpProxy](https://github.com/jocull/SharpProxy), can do most of the work for you.
 I was able to hit breakpoints in my api code from the android emulator.
 Here is a[Tutorial](https://www.barelycompetent.co.za/debugging-your-rest-service-from-your-emulator-device-using-sharpproxy/).

+BTW: two other more extensive options are [ngrok](https://ngrok.com/product) and [iisexpress-proxy](https://github.com/icflorescu/iisexpress-proxy)